 The Truck Industry Council (TIC) is recognised as the primary advocate for policy, technical and regulatory aspects pertaining to the nation's truck fleet.
 Working closely with State and Federal Governments, the Council has been able to secure significant achievements on behalf of its members.

-The initial objective of TIC was to remove and/or harmonize no longer relevant Australian Design Rules (ADRs) with international standards most notiably UNECE.
+The initial objective of TIC was to remove and/or harmonise no longer relevant Australian Design Rules (ADRs) with international standards most notably UNECE.
 These unique ADRs were costly for manufacturers to meet.
-One such example was a drop test on fuel tanks designed for petrol, however almost all trucks sold have used the less flammable diesel for over 30 years.
+One such example was a drop test on fuel tanks designed for petrol, however almost all trucks sold at the time had have used the less flammable diesel for over 30 years.

 TIC has hosted seminars on the future of truck regulations suggesting that a holistic approach to regulations is essential.
 For example, a symposium highlighting the issues facing the urban freight task was hosted in 2008, and has assisted policy makers in this area.
 This general policy has been very well accepted by all levels of Government.

-TIC worked with the Department of Infrastructure and Transport to effect the mandation of Anti-lock Braking Systems (ABS) on all new heavy vehicles as well as the mandation of front under-run protection (FUPs) on all trucks above 12t GVM.
+TIC worked with the Department of Infrastructure and Transport to affect the mandating of Anti-lock Braking Systems (ABS) on all new heavy vehicles as well as the mandating of front under-run protection (FUPs) on all trucks above 12t GVM.
+Further collaboration has seen the Department and TIC agree upon the pending implementation of Autonomous Emergency Brake Systems (AEBS), Lane Departure Warning (LDW) and Reverse Technologies, as well as safety standards for Battery Electric and Hydrogen Trucks.

 TIC members aim to provide the Australian market with a choice of the safest, greenest, cleanest and most productive trucks in the world to meet the essential task of transporting freight across the country.